Speaking to tens of thousands of parents, teens and tweens every year, Sean Donohue is one of the most popular speakers in Northern California.

 Raising Caring, Mature, Successful Teens

-Using facts proven by science, I help parents understand who their teenager needs them to be in order for them to grow in wisdom, maturity, emotional health, and success.
+Using facts proven by science, I help parents understand who their teenager needs them to be in order for their teen to grow in wisdom, maturity, emotional health, and success.

 After many years of listening to and studying kids/teens and their culture, I will share surprising and helpful insights that will forever change your relationship with your kid/teenager and his/her friends, and help you to be the parent you want to be.
-When parents go home they can read the “Wishes” with the Teen/Kid and see if he/she responds with a “Yes!
+When parents go home they can read the “Wishes” with their kid/teen and see if he/she responds with a “Yes!
 That’s so true!”

 What Kids Wish Their Parents Knew

-Similar to “What Teens Wish…” this seminar is for parents of elementary age kids and pre-teens.
+Similar to “What Teens Wish Their Parents Knew,” this seminar is for parents of elementary age kids and pre-teens.

 How to Not Suck at Parenting: Tools for the Most Important Job in the World